larowlan/time-travel-with-git/slides.md

 Note:

 - Drupal 8 5 years
-- Core is where code goes to die (forum)
+- Core is where code goes to die (forum) 7 years old - is it relevant? nothing happened in 7 years?
 - Innovation is stalled
 - Contrib is where the innovation occurs